top of page

 The Japanese TV Advertising Landscape

 The Japanese TV market is vast and varied, with numerous channels catering to different demographics.
-Key players in the market include NHK (non-ad platform), Fuji TV, Nippon TV, and TV Asahi to name but a few.
+Key players in the market include NHK (non-ad platform), Fuji TV, Nippon TV, and TV Asahi, to name but a few.
 Understanding the landscape is crucial for effective advertising.
-Japanese TV advertising dominates the media field, accounting for 39.9% of all advertising investments, making it a critical platform for reaching consumers.
+In 2024, traditional media advertising (newspapers, magazines, radio and television) grew to ¥2,336.3 billion, about 30.4 percent of total ad spend, while internet advertising surged to ¥3,651.7 billion (47.6 percent).
+Video ads alone posted a 23 percent jump to ¥843.9 billion, overtaking display for the first time and underscoring why Connected TV (CTV) and AVOD platforms have become critical channels in 2025.

 Types of TV Commercials